Cubulating Surface-by-free Groups: Examples of EIQ tracks

-\begin{rmk} The existence of a quasiconvex hierarchy for such $M(p_I)$ now follows from Proposition \ref{sminusthier}.
-In fact, Thurston's theorem \cite{thurston-hypstr1} shows that the Haken hierarchy is quasiconvex provided that the first surface is so.
+\begin{rmk} The existence of a quasiconvex hierarchy for such $M(p_1,p_2)$ now follows.
+Indeed, Thurston's theorem {(see \cite[Theorem 2.3]{thurston-bams} or \cite[p.
+83]{otal}) along with a covering theorem (see \cite[Theorem 9.2.2]{thurstonnotes} or \cite{canary-cover})} shows that the Haken hierarchy is quasiconvex provided that the first surface is so.
 Cubulability of such manifolds now follows from Wise's Theorem \ref{wise-hierarchy}).
 Theorem \ref{maintech2} will generalize Theorem \ref{maintech} to the case of a tree of homologous curves (possibly separating).
 Thus Proposition \ref{qchierin3m} can be extended to prove the existence of a geometrically finite surface in a class of fibered hyperbolic 3-manifolds with first Betti number one.
 In \cite{sisto-jta}, Sisto found sufficient conditions on Heegaard splittings of rational homology 3-spheres $M$ to guarantee that they were Haken.
 The construction of Proposition \ref{qchierin3m} may be regarded as an analog of the main theorem of \cite{sisto-jta} in the context of fibered manifolds $M$. \end{rmk}